Camino Real Trekking, Hikes and Excursions

 Panama City

-Particularly suited to: Those interested in culture, city strollers and souvenir shoppers.
+Best for: Those interested in culture, city strollers and souvenir shoppers.
 Involves a longer walk; wheelchair- and stroller-friendly.

 Monkey Island